Wavenumber-explicit stability and convergence analysis of hp finite element discretizations of Helmholtz problems in piecewise smooth media: Dirichlet-to-Neumann maps via Boundary Integral Operators

-where $C_u$ is given in Theorem~\ref{thm:tangential-derivatives}. \end{theorem} \begin{proof} The proof follows directly from the proof of~\cite[Prop.~{5.5.2}]{melenk02}.
-Namely,~\cite[Prop.~{5.5.2}]{melenk02} proceeds by induction on $q$.
-The induction step relies on a) the fact that an elliptic equation in $B^+_R$ of the form studied here is considered and b) control of the tangential derivatives, which is provided in Theorem~\ref{thm:tangential-derivatives}.
-Hence, the proof of~\cite[Prop.~{5.5.2}]{melenk02} applies. \end{proof}

-\textbf{Acknowledgement}: MB is grateful for financial support by the Austrian Science Fund (FWF) through the doctoral school \textit{Dissipation and dispersion in nonlinear PDEs} (grant W1245).
-The authors thank Joachim Sch\"oberl (TU Wien) and his group for their help regarding the numerical experiments.
+\textbf{Acknowledgement}: MB and JMM gratefully acknowledge financial support by the Austrian Science Fund (FWF) through the doctoral school \textit{Dissipation and dispersion in nonlinear PDEs} (grant W1245) and the SFB \textit{Taming Complexity in Partial Differential Systems} (grant SFB F65, \href{https://doi.org/10.55776/F65}{DOI:10.55776/F65}).